 Proverbs

-1:16 For their feet run to evil, and make haste to shed blood.
+1:16 For their feet run to evil, and make hurry to shed blood.

 Proverbs